duncanmalashock/elm-music-theory/CONTRIBUTING.md

 ## Report bugs

-If you find problems or behavior that seems wrong, open an issue with a [Short, Self Contained, Correct, Example](http://sscce.org/) of code that produces the problem.
+If you find problems or behavior that seems wrong, open an issue with a [Short, Self Contained, Correct Example](http://sscce.org/) of code that produces the problem.

 Sometimes it's hard to understand a bug report out of context, so when reporting a bug, please include the following:
 - What you were trying to do
 - What you expected to happen and why

+After we discuss the bug and agree on the correct behavior and possible API changes, I'm open to PRs that would address the issues.
+But it's always a great move to start a conversation first.